 We should also pay strict attention to here is how the Xiaomi/AudioQuest pairing has all the functionality of the Sony NW-ZX2 – microSD card hosting, full streaming service functionality, LDAC Bluetooth streaming, USB output – but with a bigger/better screen, a more effortless UI, all for well under half the Sony DAP’s asking.

 The irony here isn’t lost on me: that the pursuit of better Bluetooth audio turned up a device that can also play hardwired, analogue and/or digital, into to downstream headphones.
 A device that seen alongside the Onkyo Granbeat and LG V30 – that offers aptX HD, an ESS DAC and MQA – has me convinced more than ever that Future-Fi in the portable audio space sits with the smartphone.

 For this Xiaomi and Google co-production, a KO Award for the Mi A1’s digital audio versatility and sky high performance/price quotient.
 Wired or wireless?
 Yes.

 Further information: Xiaomi

 Footnote #1: As with audio gear, so with computer hardware and operating systems: pragmatism before idealism.
-In my day to day, I own/use a Microsoft Surface Pro, an Intel NUC, an Apple Macbook Air, an iPhone 6S Plus, a Google Nexus 5 smartphone, a Nokia Windows smartphone (forget which model), an iPad Air 2, a Google Nexus 7 tablet and, now, the Xiaomi Mi A1 smartphone.
-This is information provided in order to to head-off at the pass lazy accusations (from unthinking readers) of fanboi-ism in any one direction.
+Throughout my day to day, I own/use a Microsoft Surface Pro, an Intel NUC, an Apple Macbook Air, an iPhone 6S Plus, a Google Nexus 5 smartphone, a Nokia Windows smartphone (I forget which model), an iPad Air 2, a Google Nexus 7 tablet and, now, the Xiaomi Mi A1 smartphone.
+This is information provided in order to head-off at the pass lazy accusations (from unthinking readers) of fanboi-ism in any one direction.